liveoak-io/liveoak-examples-archive/todomvc-cordova/README.md

 * Run Todomvc application on LiveOak and setup it as described in Todomvc Example README.md

 * Edit 'www/index.html' and change the URL for 'liveoak.js' .
-You need to change host and replace it with real INET_ADDRESS of your host where Liveoak with TodoMVC deployed is running.
+You need to change host and replace it with real INET_ADDRESS of your host where LiveOak with TodoMVC deployed is running.
 Currently it is set to 192.168.2.7 which corresponds to a localhost running an Android emulator.

 * Set up Cordova native Android project: